microsoft/TechExcel-Operationalize-LLMs-with-LLMOps-automation/index.md

 ![Diagram showing Azure AI Studio and the scope of use within the environment](resource-provider-connected-resources.svg)

-The diagram shows the solution architecture of an AI project within Azure AI Studio.
-The AI Studio Hub includes the Azure Subcription, Resource Group, and Azure Content Safety service.
-The AI Studio Hub provides integration with services including Azure OpenAI, Azure AI Search, and Azure Storage Accounts to implement AI-based solutions.
+The diagram shows the solution architecture of an AI project within Azure AI Foundry.
+The AI Foundry Hub includes the Azure Subcription, Resource Group, and Azure Content Safety service.
+The AI Foundry Hub provides integration with services including Azure OpenAI, Azure AI Search, and Azure Storage Accounts to implement AI-based solutions.
 The AI Playground offers tools like Chat Playground, Deployments, and Prompt Flow, that enable quick and easy access to AI models such as GPT-4 and Llama-2 and interactive development tools.

 ## Exercises

 These labs have exercises on:

-* Configuring and setting up Azure AI Studio Project
+* Configuring and setting up Azure AI Foundry Project
 * Set up a Conversational RAG Flow
 * Emulated chat interactions and testing
 * Creating and testing multiple prompt flows and models